( Disponible en anglais seulement )

 - Chambers Canada and Chambers Global: Aboriginal Law, 2018-2019

-- Canadian Legal Lexpert Directory: Aboriginal Law; Property Development; Property Leasing
+- Canadian Legal Lexpert Directory: Indigenous Law; Property Development; Property Leasing

 - acting as general commercial counsel to Tsawwassen First Nation on structuring, planning, development approval and regulation, economic development, joint ventures, requests for proposals, leasing and commercial matters in the implementation of its 2009 treaty, including advising on their industrial lands developments and the new Tsawwassen Mills shopping centre development;